RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Network Analysis and Security/Analyze network attacks/readme.md

 Incident Report: I prepared a report about the attack I discovered and how it was  affecting the web server, employees, and the immediate response actions taken.

 ## Project Impact
+### **Project Impact**

-This project highlights the critical role of network Security in ensuring reliable access to web services.
-The incident demonstrated how a type of DoS attack called a SYN flooding attack can completely prevent users from accessing a website.
+This project demonstrates the critical importance of **network security controls** in maintaining the availability and reliability of web services.
+The incident specifically highlighted how a **SYN flooding attack**—a type of DoS attack targeting the TCP handshake—can overwhelm a server by exhausting its connection resources, ultimately preventing legitimate users from accessing the website.

-From a technical perspective, the project improved the ability to:
+From a **business perspective**, the attack caused a disruption in service availability, which can negatively impact user experience, customer trust, and overall reputation.
+Even short periods of downtime can result in lost engagement and potential revenue, especially for client-facing services.

+From a **technical perspective**, this project significantly strengthened practical cybersecurity skills in several key areas:

-* Immediate Mitigation
+* **Immediate Mitigation:**
-* Configure the firewall
+  Identifying the attack pattern and taking rapid action to reduce its impact, such as limiting incoming traffic and stabilizing network performance.

-* Incident Report
+* **Firewall Configuration:**
-* Suggest potential ways to secure the network so this attack can be prevented in the future.

-You will find the **Cybersecurity-incident-report** file in my Cybersecurity Portfolio in the Network Analysis and Security folder, **Analyze network attacks**.
+  Implementing and refining firewall rules to filter malicious traffic, including protections against SYN flood attacks (e.g., rate limiting, SYN cookies, and connection thresholds).

+* **Incident Analysis & Reporting:**
+  Documenting the attack, analyzing packet behavior, and clearly communicating findings through a structured incident report.

+* **Future Risk Reduction:**
+  Proposing security improvements such as intrusion detection/prevention systems (IDS/IPS), traffic monitoring, and stronger network configurations to prevent similar attacks.

+This work is documented in the **Cybersecurity Incident Report**, which is included in my portfolio under the **Network Analysis and Security** section.
+The project reflects hands-on experience in analyzing real-world network attacks and applying practical solutions to enhance overall security posture.